simeononsecurity/simeononsecurity.ch/content/articles/exploring-the-dark-web/index.en.md

 #### What is the Dark Web?

-The **Dark Web** is a part of the internet that is intentionally hidden from search engines and users who do not have the right tools or knowledge to access its contents.
-It is a network of websites and online services that are protected by anonymity, encryption, and decentralized hosting.
-The Dark Web is not illegal per se, but it is widely associated with illegal activities, such as **drug trafficking**, **cybercrime**, and **illicit marketplaces**.
+The **Dark Web** is a part of the internet that is intentionally hidden from search engines and users who don't have the right tools or knowledge to access its contents.
+It's a network of websites and online services that are protected by anonymity, encryption, and decentralized hosting.
+The Dark Web isn't illegal per se, but it is widely associated with illegal activities, such as **drug trafficking**, **cybercrime**, and **illicit marketplaces**.

-Despite its reputation, the Dark Web is not entirely a lawless place.
+Despite its reputation, the Dark Web isn't entirely a lawless place.
 Some users access it for legitimate reasons, such as **political activism**, **whistleblowing**, and **privacy protection**.
 In fact, the Dark Web has been instrumental in exposing **corruption**, **human rights abuses**, and other injustices that would have otherwise gone unnoticed.

 However, accessing the Dark Web can be risky, as it exposes users to various threats, such as **malware**, **phishing scams**, and **hacking attacks**.
 On top of that, since the Dark Web is unregulated, there is no guarantee that the products or services offered there are of good quality or safe to use.